fahadyousafxi/usmanfluttertask/README.md

 ## usmanfluttertask

 testing project
-A new kproject of Flutter.
+A new project of Flutter.

 This project is for a Flutter client.